Mainframe-Archive/dovetail/README.md

 # Dovetail

-Dovetail *ahem* dovetails with dovecot and IMAP client testing.
+Dovetail *ahem* dovetails Elixir and dovecot.
+It's raison d'être is to control a dovecot server for IMAP testing.

 Dovetail is an Elixir library that lets you:

 - install a rootless dovecot server for testing
+- an Elixir API to interact with the dovecot server (`Dovetail`)
 - start and stop a dovecot server (`Dovetail.Process`)
 - create and remove dovecot users (`Dovetail.UserStore`)
-- TODO send an email to a particular dovecot user
+- send an email to a particular dovecot user (`Dovetail.Deliver`)
-- all possible via a remote node
+- all possible via a remote node, because Erlang

 ## Usage